Saketha4/Metabolic-Model-of-Pseudomonas-putida-KT2440/README.md

 Incorporation of Regulatory Elements: The addition of regulatory mechanisms for better simulation of metabolic control in response to environmental cues.

 References:
-KEGG: Kyoto Encyclopedia of Genes and Genomes - Pseudomonas putida pathways.
+KEGG: Kyoto Encyclopedia of Genes and Genomes - Pseudomonas putida pathways.\
-BiGG Models: Biochemical Genetic Network Models for metabolic networks.
+BiGG Models: Biochemical Genetic Network Models for metabolic networks.\
-UNIPROT: Protein sequence and function data for Pseudomonas putida.
+UNIPROT: Protein sequence and function data for Pseudomonas putida.\
-NCBI: Genomic data for Pseudomonas putida KT2440.
+NCBI: Genomic data for Pseudomonas putida KT2440.\
-Literature: Key studies on Pseudomonas putida metabolism, biodegradation, and biotechnological applications.